 - Trauma or damage to the eye (caused by injury, toxicity, or disease processes)

-Once your dog has been diagnosed with KCS, your vet will recommend beginning treatment right away.
-Treatment will involve the use of one or more kinds of topical eye medications.
+Once your dog has been diagnosed with dry eye, treatment will involve the use of one or more kinds of topical eye medications.

-Cyclosporine and tacrolimus are immunosuppressive drugs that treat immune-mediated KCS.
-Your vet will likely prescribe one of these medications if immune-mediated KCS is suspected.
-These come in ointment or drop form and need to be administered one to three times daily.
+Cyclosporine and tacrolimus are immunosuppressive drugs that treat immune-mediated dry eye.
+These come in ointment or drop form and need to be administered one to two times daily.

-Topical antibiotic and/or steroid medication may also be needed in the eyes.
-Antibiotics can treat or prevent infections.
-Steroids reduce inflammation.
+Topical antibiotics may be needed to treat or prevent infections.
+Steroids may also be employed to reduce inflammation.

-Artificial tears can be helpful to lubricate the eyes, but they must be used frequently to be effective.
-These alone will not actually treat KCS, although they may be used in conjunction with other eye medications.
+Artificial tears help lubricate the eyes, but they must be used frequently to be effective.
+These alone will not treat dry eye, although they may be used in conjunction with other eye medications.

 Surgery may be necessary in severe cases that do not respond to medical treatment.
 A veterinary ophthalmologist can perform a surgical procedure called a parotid duct transposition.
 This involves re-routing one of the salivary ducts to the eye so that the saliva can provide lubrication.
-Saliva can work well as a tear substitute, but other complications may occur, such as mineralization of the cornea and excessive eye-watering when food is present.
+Complications may occur, though, so surgery is usually a last resort.